OSPF ABR and Loop Prevention

 There are three main rules of generating and receiving inter-area routes (type-3 LSAs) in OSPF that prevent control-plane routing loops:

-1. Area Border Router (ABR) is a router that has at least one interface in Area 0 and this interface is not in a down state.
+1. Area Border Router (ABR) is a router that, by definition, has at least one interface in Area 0 and this interface is not in a down state.
 ABRs will set the B (border) bit in their router LSAs to signal other routers in the same area of their ABR status.
 Only ABRs are allowed to generate summary LSAs and inject them in the attached areas.

 2. ABRs expect summary LSAs from Area 0 only.
 This means there should be at least one adjacency in a FULL state built over an Area 0 interface.
 If an ABR has such an adjacency, it will ignore summary-LSAs received over non-backbone areas.
 These LSAs will be installed in the database, but will not be used for SPF calculations.